 Introduction to the Mineral Charoite

 Charoite is a rock forming mineral first discovered in 1948 by geologist Vladimir Ditmar but it was another twenty years before the site where the stone was found was revisited by geologists and only then was it fully investigated.
 Found in Yakutia also known as the Republic of Sakha which is an area of more than three million square kilometres in Russia's Far East (Siberia), the world's only mine is the Sirenevy Kamen deposit which lies close to the Chara River Valley after which the stone is believed to have been named.
-Others however argue that charoite came from the Russian word "chara" meaning charm, wonder or magical in reference to the stone's fascinating appearance.
+Others however argue that charoite came from the Russian word 'charovat' meaning to charm, bewitch, wonder or magical in reference to the stone's fascinating appearance.
 Another rare mineral called eudialyte can also be found in this same location.